VMFA Child Protective Guidelines

 Prior to VMFA staff photographers taking photographs or videotaping children participating in museum classes or on tours, staff will obtain the caregiver, parent, or guardian’s consent in writing.
 Student names are not published with accompanying published photos.

-Photographers are on duty at many museum public programs and events to capture images for the museum’s archives and for publicity about museum programs.
+Photographers are on duty at many Museum public programs and events to capture images for the Museum’s archives and for publicity about Museum programs.
 If a parent, caregiver, or guardian would prefer not to have their child’s picture taken during such an event, they can notify the photographer.

 Policy Review